 Mental illness is more common in young adults than older individuals.
 The National Institute of Mental Health reports that young adults have higher rates of mental illness compared to their older counterparts.
 The chart below shows different prevalence rates based on sex, age, and race/ethnicity.

-The Mental Health Million Project shows similar trends.
+The Global Mind Project shows similar trends.
 Based on data from the Mental Health Quotient tool, young adults have the lowest overall mental well-being scores among all age groups.
 The differences are especially stark when comparing young adults’ outcomes and adults over the age of 65: